 Numerous bridges in the South Dakota local highway system are in need of replacement.
 South Dakota has 5,870 bridges, of which 1,208 are structurally deficient and 237 are functionally obsolete according to the Federal Highway Administration (FHWA, 2012).
-This equates to 24.6 percent of bridges in South Dakota being structurally deficient or functionally obsolete.
+This equates to 24.6% of bridges in the state being structurally deficient or functionally obsolete.
 There are more than 700 bridges in South Dakota with precast double-tee girder systems.
 This type of bridge is very common since it is economical and quick to construct.
 Bridges are designed for a service life of 75 years, but many double-tee bridges have not met that expectation because of deterioration or the need for replacement after about half the expected service live.

-The main problem associated with the currently used precast double-tee bridge in South Dakota (Figure 2.1) is that it is prone to cracking along the longitudinal joints.
-The cause is an inadequate longitudinal joint detail that uses discrete welded plates to transfer shear forces through the joint.
-These cracks provide a pathway for water and deicing agents to seep through the joint, spall the concrete, and reach the girder top prestressing steel tendons.
+The main problem associated with the currently used precast double-tee bridge in South Dakota (Fig. 2.1) is that it is prone to reflective cracking along the longitudinal joints.
+The cause is an inadequate longitudinal joint detail that utilizes discrete welded plates to transfer shear forces through the joint.
+The reflective cracking provides a pathway for water and deicing agents to seep through the joint, spall the concrete, and sometimes reach the girder topmost prestressing steel tendon.
 Deterioration is initiated when the joint cracks, followed by corrosion of steel plates and girder top reinforcement.

-There is only one double-tee girder supplier in South Dakota.
-Alternative durable precast bridge systems are needed to provide more design options to local governments.
-Different alternatives will also give local governments more flexibility to select the best system by comparing the performance, availability, durability, and cost of different options.
-This study investigated the feasibility and structural performance of three alternative prefabricated bridge systems that can be deployed in South Dakota: fully precast superstructure consisting of inverted tee girders and full-depth deck panels, glulam girder, and glulam slab bridges.
+There is currently only one double-tee girder supplier in the state.
+Alternative durable bridge systems are needed to provide more design options to local governments.
+Different alternatives will also give local governments more flexibility to select the best system by comparing the performance, availability, durability, and cost.
+The present study was carried out to investigate the feasibility and structural performance of three alternative prefabricated bridge systems that can be deployed in South Dakota: fully precast superstructure consisting of inverted tee girders and full-depth deck panels, glulam girder, and glulam slab bridges.

-Figure 2.1: Current Double-Tee Bridge Longitudinal Joint Detailing (after Konrad, 2014)
+Figure 2.1 Current Double-Tee Bridge Longitudinal Joint Detailing (Konrad, 2014)